Uncle Acid & the Deadbeats: Tours

 The band toured internationally during 2013 and 2014, and played at festivals including Roadburn, Download, Hellfest, Roskilde, Bukta Tromsø Open Air Festival, Montreaux Jazz Festival, Øya Festival, Valkhof, Beacons, Reading and Leeds Festivals, Off Festival and Soundwave.
 They supported Black Sabbath on 16 dates of their Reunion Tour in Europe in November and December 2013.
 After touring in New Zealand, Australia and Europe in early 2014, their schedule for 2014 included Maryland Deathfest, Nova Rock Festival, Eurockéennes, Copenhell and Pukkelpop festival.

 Uncle Acid sold out 13 of 15 dates on their first-ever North American tour (supported by Danava) in September 2014.

 Uncle Acid completed a European tour for their new album Nell'Ora Blu, starting on 16 January 2025 and ending on 31 January 2025.
 In this tour they visited Paris, Italy, Germany, the Netherlands, Belgium and London.
 Straight after, they started their North American tour on 5 February 2025 for the album, making their way from Virginia to Los Angeles, visiting 13 locations across Canada and the USA, ending their journey and tour on 22 February 2025.

+As of 2026, Uncle Acid have announced an additional European tour, visiting France, Germany, Spain, Portugal, Belgium, and the Netherlands in June followed by Denmark and Croatia in July 2026.
+This is planned to be followed by a November tour of The United Kingdom which is planned to include cities like Glasgow, Leeds, Southampton, and Bristol.

+In June 2026, it was announced that Uncle Acid would play 24 shows across North America, with Italian band, Messa, joining them on the tour as an opening act.
+In addition to coast to coast U.S. dates, they will play two dates in Canada.
+The tour began on September 8, 2026 in Charlotte, North Carolina, and is scheduled to conclude on October 11, 2026 in New York, New York.